SerenityOS/tree-sitter-jakt/README.md

 Jakt is a memory safe programming language created for SerenityOS that transpiles to C++.

+## Roadmap

 **Work in progress.
 Jakt is under heavy development.**

+tree-sitter-jakt implements 6.71 of 166 (4.0%) of the Jakt samples as of June 1, 2022

 ## Screenshot